MU Spotlight 20/20

 What is your role at the college and what is something many may not know about the work you do?

 My favorite spot on campus is...

 My favorite spot on campus is the Comenius building.
 It is such a beautiful landmark, and I feel very fortunate to have my office in the first floor with a great view of the University campus.

 My favorite Moravian tradition is the Christmas Vespers.
 The entire experience is incredible unique one for me.

-One thing that many of my colleagues don’t know about me outside of my Moravian College responsibilities is…
+One thing that many of my colleagues don’t know about me outside of my Moravian University responsibilities is…

 Many of my colleagues don't know that my original degree was in Accounting.
 I went on to get my Masters in Accounting and my CPA.
 I worked for several years as an auditor at Coopers & Lybrand.
 My true love was philosophy but studying philosophy was not a real option for me at the time.
 As a first-generation college student, my parents strongly encouraged me to complete a degree in something that would (according to them) "secure my financial future".
 However, my desire and aspiration to be a philosopher was too strong, and, after several years hating the corporate life, I made the bold decision to return to school and complete my degree in philosophy.
 I share this because I find similar stories and situations among many of our students, as they struggle to make career decisions at such an early age of their lives.
 I hope, as college advisors, we can embolden our students to pursue their goals and not anyone else's.

 My typical weekend would go something like this:

 My weekends are boring, and I love them that way!
 I enjoy waking up early, having my coffee, and getting some work done.The afternoon is mostly devoted to spending time with my family and friends.
 We like to prepare big meals and have late lunches.
 I love to have a siesta, if time permits.
 Most evenings are spent with family, friends, and my adult children (when they are in town).